LounisBou/php-distance/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request or open an Issue on GitHub.

 ## License
 This library is licensed under the MIT License.
-See the LICENSE file for more details.
+See the [LICENSE](LICENSE) file for details.